sayjava/behave/website/docs/assertions.md

 ## Sequence

-The `behavior-server` can also match the order in which requests are received by the server.
+The `behave` can also match the order in which requests are received by the server.

 ### Requests were received in a particular order